akvavit01/opencv_shut2event/README.md

 1. Configure CMakeLists.txt and build accordingly
 2. Run ./main -h for details on how to run the program
 3. Enjoy!

+TO DO:
+1. Add parallel processing capacity for faster computation